 Whether you’ve posted information on a social media site about an upcoming event, driven readership by posting a link to a blog, or simply shared a photo of you and your team, you’ve leveraged social media for the good of your brand.

 Use of social media sites – both on the part of consumers and businesses – has increased sharply in recent years.

-And with more capabilities and advancements being added to top platforms like Facebook, Instagram, Twitter and LinkedIn, it’s safe to say that social isn’t going anywhere, and will only have more of an impact on your brand – as long as you use it appropriately.
+And with more capabilities and advancements being added to top platforms like Facebook, Instagram, Twitter and LinkedIn, it’s safe to say that social networking and social media marketing aren’t going anywhere.

 Social media networks can offer huge advantages for your business, helping you to make connections with your target audience.

 Here, we’ve created an extensive list of (nearly) all the benefits that social media platforms can bring for your brand.
 Use these to inform your internal decision-makers, craft and improve your social media marketing strategy, and empower your business:

 - Use of Social Platforms Is on the Rise.